 Based on historical data, we came to know of a problem faced by battery manufacturers with regards to electrolytes in the battery.
 We took it up as a case to help ourselves come up with a solution for the same.
 The case in brief is as follows.

-Movement of batteries and batteries fitted on moving vehicles were identified to be the cause for problems related to electrolyte splashing and lack of a filter in the vent caps for contamination and loss of electrolyte due to vaporisation.
+Movement of batteries and batteries fitted on moving vehicles were identified to be the cause for problems related to electrolyte splashing and lack of a filter in the vent caps for contamination and loss of electrolyte due to vaporization.